akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 32 - “Your father is a conquered thing”

-The hearing was held in a small chamber off the Great Hall.
+The hearing was held in a small chamber off from the Great Hall.
 Sir Guy sat at a table, flanked by the grey‑haired agent and a clerk with a parchment.
 Two of the King’s justices sat behind a trestle table, looking bored.

 Beatrice entered, Lady Margaret at her side.
 Sir Guy’s eyes widened.
 He had not expected her to bring anyone.
 He certainly had not expected to see her at all.